 When you meditate, whether you realize it or not, you're actually making some assumptions: that the mind can be trained, that your actions can actually make a difference, and that it's worthwhile to train the mind, because the mind is what determines what actions you're going to take.
 You're also assuming that there's a pattern to the way action plays itself out.
 Certain actions are going to be skillful.
 In other words, they lead to good results.
 Other actions are not.
 They're going to lead to suffering, to harm.
-If there were no pattern, the things you learn today would not necessarily be applicable tomorrow.
+If there were no pattern, the things you learn today wouldn't be applicable tomorrow.
 You'd never know.
 Meditation, trying to learn any skill, would be a waste of time, because the rules could change at a moment's notice.
 And if your actions didn't make a difference, why are you sitting here?

-The simple fact that you're here meditating, trying to train the mind, means that, at least on one level, you accept certain ideas as assumptions.
+The simple fact that you're here meditating, trying to train the mind, means that, at least on one level, you accept these ideas as assumptions.
 It's like scientists.
-Sometimes people believe science doesn't make assumptions and it doesn't accept anything that hasn't been proven.
+Sometimes people believe science doesn't make assumptions, that it doesn't accept anything that hasn't been proven.
 But that's not really the case.
 Scientists work with lots of assumptions.
-One, if you're going to run an experiment, you have to assume that some things cause other things, and that by changing A you may change B. In other words, you assume that there are causal connections.
-In fact, that's what you're looking for.
+One, if you're going to run an experiment, you have to assume that some things cause other things, and that by changing A, you may change B. In other words, you assume that there are actual causal connections in the world.
+In fact, that's what you're looking for: to see precisely what those connections are.
 You also assume that the way you design and run the experiment will make the difference between whether it's a good experiment or a bad one.
-You're assuming that people-you and other scientists-are responsible for their actions and they can make choices.
+You're assuming that people-you and other scientists-are responsible for their actions and they can make choices as they design and run their experiments.

 Some forms of scientific knowledge like to claim that everything in the universe is predetermined by past causes, but the activity of science itself assumes free will.
-If people couldn't make choices, there'd be no sense in criticizing someone whose experiment was poorly designed, or accepting the results of someone whose experiment was well designed.
+If people couldn't make choices, there'd be no sense in criticizing someone whose experiment was poorly designed, or accepting the results of someone whose experiment was well-designed.
 It would all be very arbitrary.
-And both sides could simply say, "Well I was predetermined to do it that way."
+And both sides could simply say, "Well, I was predetermined to do it that way."
 That would let them off the hook.